 Extreme Engine Tech: Technosquare’s Monster Naturally Aspirated Toyota 4AG – Part I

 The Toyota 4AG is a historic engine, one that was essential in launching sport compact car culture in the USA.
 In 1985 the 4AG first rocked the automotive world.
 It was the standard engine in the Toyota Corolla GTS, the famed Hachi Roku AE86.
-The AE86 was the last of the RWD Corollas and Toyota made history by equipping it with the revolutionary 4AG engine.
-Not to be forgotten, the AW11 MR2 mid engine sports car was also powered by the 4AG.
+The AE86 was the last of the RWD Corollas and Toyota made history by equipping it with the revolutionary A4G engine.
+The AW11 MR2 mid engine sports car was powered by the 4AG as well.

 |For serious motors Technosquare starts with a later model second generation, post 1988 4AG block as found in the supercharged AW11 MR2 or the AE92 Corolla.
 This block is important for a all out effort 4AG because the older AE86, NA AW11 and AE82 4AG block is much weaker and block integrity is an issue for high powered 4AGs.
 The late block has beefier construction and deeper external ribbing for strength as well as piston cooler oil squirters.
 Milder motors under 180 hp can use any 4AG block.
 As the first stage of block prep, the interior of the block is polished to remove any stress risers where a crack could start, speed oil return and to remove embedded casting sand.
 This is a big issue with iron blocks and an amazing amount of sand is removed while polishing.
 The sand can break off and end up in the oil, not good.
 The block is checked to see if align honing and is needed.
 The interior of the block is shotpeened to stress relieve it and to help improve fatigue strength.|